-However, the most underrated jersey number in sports just may be No. 5 – specifically in the baseball world, where there were a slew of big-time players that donned this crooked number on his jersey – including arguably the best of today and yesterday.
+However, the most underrated jersey number in sports just might be No. 5 – specifically in the baseball world, where there were a slew of big-time players that donned this crooked number on his jersey.
+That includes arguably the best of today and yesterday.

 In particular, here are my top ten greatest baseball players to wear No. 5:

-The Top 10 Greatest Baseball Players Ever to Wear the No. 5
+The Top 10 Greatest Baseball Players to Wear the No. 5

 10. Nomar Garciaparra